tu-darmstadt-ros-pkg/ros2_venv_utility/README.md

 ## Integration Guide

+To create a new package with inbuilt venv support hector-ros2-pkg-create can be used by choosing the python-cmake template.
 To integrate virtual environment support with an existing ROS2 package:

 ### Step 1: Convert to ament_cmake Package